Decoding Uber Technologies's Options Activity: What's the Big Picture?

-Investors with a lot of money to spend have taken a bullish stance on Uber Technologies (NYSE:UBER).
+Investors with a lot of money to spend have taken a bearish stance on Uber Technologies (NYSE:UBER).

 And retail traders should know.